RagedUnicorn/docker-python/README.md

 ## Overview

 This Docker image provides a minimal Python installation built on Alpine Linux.
-It includes only Python and pip, allowing you to install exactly what you need for your specific use case.
+It uses Alpine's Python packages but removes the PEP 668 restriction, allowing you to install packages with pip without additional flags or virtual environments.

 ## Features

 - **Small footprint**: ~50MB runtime image using Alpine Linux
-- **Python 3**: Latest Python 3 version from Alpine packages
+- **Python 3.12.11**: Alpine packages with PEP 668 restriction removed
 - **Minimal installation**: Only Python and pip included
 - **Non-root user**: Enhanced security with dedicated python user
 - **Volume mounting**: Easy code and data access through `/app`